aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-icons/_index.md

 }
 ```

-When you execute the above code in your project, you will get the following results:
+When you execute the above code in your project, you will get the following result:

 ![](3.png)
 {{< app/cells/assistant language="cpp" >}}